ThomasPalomares/ddlite/README.md

 The main code is in examples/GenePhenoArabidopsis.ipynb.
 The folder examples/arabidopsis_data also contain useful files regarding the datasets and the preprocessing.

-NB: To stay sinc up with the main branch: https://syncing-a-fork/ In particular, don't forget to rebase the arabidopsis branch from the master branch.
+NB: To stay sinc up with the main ddlite repo: https://help.github.com/articles/syncing-a-fork/.
+In particular, don't forget to rebase the arabidopsis branch from the master branch.

 #### Sponsored by: